-Abstract: Service-learning is used to enrich a student's education by allowing the student to contribute to the community in positive and enduring ways, all the while learning from the project itself.
+Service-learning is used to enrich a student's education by allowing the student to contribute to the community in positive and enduring ways, all the while learning from the project itself.
 Because service-learning was a requirement in our multicultural education course, the students of Dr. Jennifer Martin's class decided to contribute to the community by creating and hosting a conference for 100 Alliance Middle School students with the intention of making the middle school students aware of the consequences of bullying based on gender, race, media, etc. We chose Alliance Middle School to conduct our conference after we were made aware of the various amounts of bullying taking place in the school and the effect that bullying had on the school's environment and culture.
 We ultimately learned the rewarding feeling that service-learning allows and that making a difference is possible.
-Veverka, Amber (Writing), Alex Williamson (Middle Childhood Education) Faculty Sponsor: Ernest Pratt, Education Department White Privilege: Does it Exist in America?
+Amber Veverka (Writing) Alex Williamson (Middle Childhood Education) Faculty Sponsor: Ernest Pratt, Department of Education 1:30 p.m., Bracy Hall, Room 06 White Privilege: Does it Exist in America?

-Abstract: White Privilege is a concept that is commonly overlooked, or even unheard of.
+White Privilege is a concept that is commonly overlooked, or even unheard of.
 Originally used by the colonial ruling class seeking to divide the oppressed from their oppressors, it is the idea that people who are white have undeserved and unseen benefits not had by people of color.
 Because we live in a society where the majority of citizens embrace meritocracy, the idea that anyone can achieve their goals in live as long as they work hard and persevere, that same society has trouble accepting that not everyone starts on a level playing field.
 Recognizing White Privilege is the first step to reaching equality, and it starts with education of true equality from a young age.
-This presentation seeks to explain this concept in depth, as well as provide a forum for talking about the issue without judgment.
-Woodall [Riesenberg,] Emily (Physician Assistant Program) Faculty Sponsor: Brook Gram, Physician Assistant Program Male birth control: What are the options?
+This presentation seeks to